jackycwwang/lhl-final-project/README.md

 ![](images/random_forest.jpg)

-*- Note: ROC curve is used to find the cutoff threshold for soft decision in both Logistic Regression and Random Forest.*
+*Note: ROC curve is used to find the cutoff threshold for soft decision in both Logistic Regression and Random Forest.*

 ![](images/roc_curve.jpg)